MatteaE/mass_balance_model/README.md

 * **For developers:**

-    * Modular, well-commented, cross-platform codebase
+    * Modular (100+ function files), well-commented, cross-platform codebase

     * Custom multi-level logging engine

+    * Designed to work with a standard modern installation of R

 * **Minimal input data:**